Depression

 Traditionally, antidepressants are used to treat depression, alongside psychological support.
 Anti-depressants are designed to balance chemicals (neurotransmitters) in the brain that affect mood and emotions.
 However, depression is not always the result of a chemical balance.
 This means that while antidepressants may help some; it may hinder others.

 At IMI, we recognise that treating depression is highly individual and complex.
-The most appropriate approach is a personalised approach.
+That's why we take a personalised approach.

-Which is why our integrated approach looks at you as a whole person.
-We work with you to acknowledge and address the seven different factors that may be impacting your mental wellbeing and contributing to your depression.
+We work with you to acknowledge and address the seven different factors that may be contributing to your depression.

 Counselling, psychotherapy and clinical psychology